![]() | Chase Palm Park |

 Click on photo to see large versionDirections

 From Highway 101, exit at Garden Street and turn towards the ocean.
-Turn left at the end on Cabrillo Blvd.
+Turn left at the end, on Cabrillo Blvd.
 Park along the road for free.
 If it's the weekend, you won't be able to find a space along the road and since this is a busy area, it'll be awful to drive round and around.
 So, instead, pull into one of two parking lots.
 There is a lot on your right at the end of Garden Street before you turn onto Cabrillo Blvd.
 Or instead of turning onto Cabrillo Blvd, go straight and you will be in a parking lot.
-Both lots cost $1.50 an hour.
-Bring cash.
+Both lots cost about $2 an hour and you pay in a machine with a credit card.

 This is an interactive map, you can zoom and move it.